Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry-avro/README.md

 Provides API to serialize to and deserialize from Avro Binary Encoding plus a header with schema ID.
 Uses
-`SchemaRegistryClient` from the [@azure/schema-registry](https://www.npmjs.com/package/@azure/schema-registry) package to get schema IDs from schema content or vice versa.
+`SchemaRegistryClient` from the [@azure/schema-registry](https://www.npmjs.com/package/@azure/schema-registry) package to get schema IDs from schema definition or vice versa.
 The provided API has internal cache to avoid calling the schema registry service when possible.

 ### Message format